 Teaching Students about Accountability

 Accountability is defined as a person’s ability to own up with the consequences of their own actions whether good or bad.
 It is something a person learns while they grow up, and is one of the hallmarks to being a great leader.
-Making use of Genius Hour in the classroom can help your students learn not only what they can do to solve a societal problem but realize how much their actions can cause a ripple effect towards society in general.
+Making use of this time in the classroom can help your students learn not only what they can do to solve a societal problem but realize how much their actions can cause a ripple effect towards society in general.
 As they are working on their project they will go through different emotions.
 Genius hour is a great time to teach about accountability, motivation, and perseverance.

 Change to a Student-Focused Learning Model